 The course explores case studies in the United Kingdom and Europe, in Newly Emerging Economies and in Lower Income Countries.
-Topics of study include natural hazards, rivers, glaciation, changing cities, poverty, global shifts in economic power and the challenge of sustainable resource use.
+The specification covers a wide range of issues including natural hazards, rivers, glaciation, changing cities, poverty, global shifts in economic power and the challenge of sustainable resource use.
 Students are also encouraged to understand their role in society, by considering different viewpoints, values and attitudes.
 Topics studied are: